About

 We are run inclusively, directed by a cross-sector steering group, encouraging everyone to share their voice and agency within the network to effect positive change.

-We link in with wider expertise and resources across the food system and share relevant data and support across the network.
-We also offer a unified visual platform for the network, amplifying individual voices to more effectively call for policy change and to support wider campaigns.
+As an umbrella organisation, the CIC provides structured opportunities for the food support organisations, food growing organisations, food producers, retailers, and relevant local authority members to connect, collaborate and progress activity.
+We offer a unified visual platform for the network, amplifying individual voices to more effectively call for policy change and to support wider campaigns.
 We can collaborate on town-wide data collection and create more effective action by working together.

 Our VISION